-Prerequisites: Latin III, Latin IV, or Latin V
+Prerequisites: Latin III, Latin IV, or Latin V Grade Levels: 10-12 Credits: 1 World Language Credit

 This is a multi-level class, with 4th, 5th, and 6th year students.
 This class is a general survey course of Latin literature and culture.
 The course will be structured around several thematic units (e.g. epigraphy, mythology, elegiac poetry), and the Latin readings will come from a variety of Roman authors, both prose and poetry.
 New syntax and vocabulary are studied as they are met in the literature.
-The emphasis of the curriculum, however, lies in the study of the authors' styles, themes, imagery, and place in their society and the history of western literature.
+The emphasis of the curriculum, however lies in the study of the authors' styles, themes, imagery, and place in their society and the history of western literature.
 Assignments may also include the reading and analysis of critical essays and secondary sources, and the writing of analytical essays.
-Grading is based on quizzes, tests, translations, contributions to class discussions, projects, and essay writing.
-Students will not be required to complete a summer reading assignment for this course.
-In addition to the usual contests and certamina, seniors are eligible to compete for regional and national scholarships in the classics.
-A score of I-2 on the ACTFL ALIRA test qualifies students for the VA Bi-literacy Seal upon graduation.
+Grading is based on quizzes, tests, translations, contributions to class discussions, projects, and essay writing.Students will not be required to complete a summer reading assignment for this course.
+The Latin SAT Subject Test isrecommended during this course.
+In addition to the usual contests and certamina, seniors are eligible to compete forregional and national scholarships in the classics.
+A score of 600 on the SAT Subject Test, or a Silver Medal on the National Latin Exam Level 4, or a Cum Laude on Level 5 or 6, or a score of I-2 on the ACTFL ALIRA test qualifies students for the VA Bi-literacy Seal upon graduation.